 - it helps to maximize efficiency at each stage.

 Depending on the scope of a project, it is possible to omit or combine some steps.
-It’s up to a project manager to decide.
+It’s up to the project manager to decide.

 So, let’s dwell on the most important steps of the Software Development Life Cycle.